 The Sleeve Gastrectomy is considered a restrictive type of procedure and its main function is to allow for smaller portions of food while promoting the feeling of “fullness” faster than conservative measures.
 Once the procedure is performed, your stomach is the size and shape of a banana only allowing for small amounts of food to be allowed in at once.

-Patients are instructed on no heavy lifting greater then 20lbs after surgery, no driving for five days after surgery and are usually able to return to a sedentary type job within 1-2 weeks.
-Patients that partake in more rigorous work can discuss return to work options with the MD/PA on a one to one bases. .
+Patients are instructed on no heavy lifting greater than 20lbs after surgery, no driving for five days after surgery and are usually able to return to a sedentary type job within 1-2 weeks.
+Patients that partake in more rigorous work can discuss return to work options with the MD/PA on a one to one bases.
 Drinking from straws and drinking carbonated drinks are discouraged after surgery.
-Pregnancy is possible after bariatric surgery and encouraged to hold off until two years post surgery.
+Pregnancy is possible after bariatric surgery and encouraged to hold off until two years post-surgery.
 This will allow ample time for efficient weight loss and adjustment to the new lifestyle.
-If you would like more information on vertical sleeve gastrectomy or would like to schedule a consultation to see if this procedure is right for you, please call our office at (631) 351-2024.